sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fail2ban-firewalld</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Firewalld support for Fail2Ban
+Short desc    : Firewalld support for Fail2Ban
 URL          : http://fail2ban.sourceforge.net/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This package enables support for manipulating firewalld rules.
+Descript     : This package enables support for manipulating firewalld rules.
 This is the
              : default firewall service in Fedora.
 ```